MEDIAART-3BB3/VR-Tutorials/vr-take-home-activity.md

 1. Imagine your role in the future
 2. Create a virtual reality scene following the steps below
 3. Customize your scene by changing the images, videos and 3D objects
-4. If you submit this assignment you will get a 1% participation point a the end of the semester
+4. If you submit this assignment you will get a 1% participation point at the end of the semester

 ## Step 1: Create a workspace in Codecademy

-- Log in to you Codecademy account
+- Log in to your Codecademy account
 - Click Workspaces > Add workspace > HTML/CSS/JS
 - Add a title to your workspace